 Inside the shop were many metal items — big and small, small and tiny.
 Some old Hindi songs were playing on a speaker.
 I asked Ram about those songs and he said he liked the voice of Asha Bhonsle a lot.
 I said I also liked her voice and he quickly pulled out a different USB stick from his bag to play some gazals by Asha Bhonsle.

 As a ghazal started playing, Ram asked me if I would like some tea.
 I said yes and he went out to a nearby tea stall to order tea for us.
 He soon returned with two cups of milk tea.

 My day was now getting better with lovely music, a cup of tea, and the company of Ram Sundar.
 In the next three hours that I would spend with him, I was going to have an interesting conversation with Ram.

 As we sipped our tea, I took some more pictures of Ram.
 “Wait.
 Let me change my cap,” he said and opened his bag.
 One by one, he took out at least five different hats from the bag.
 “You have many hats,” I told him.
-“Not many,” he replied as he wore a cowboy hat and asked me how did it looked.
+“Not many,” he replied as he wore a cowboy hat and asked me how did it look.